-RD Works is fairly useless for creating your cutting file, unless it's something very simple.
-You should generally prepare files before your laser cutter session and bring them in as a .dxf type of file, on a USB stick.
+RD Works is fairly useless for creating your cutting file.
+That's best prepared before your laser cutter session and brought in as a .dxf type of file, on a USB stick.

 The DXF should consist of a single layer and single colour, as RD Works can't cope with anything more complicated.